sparkflows/sparkflows-docs/docs/tutorials/analytics/housing-analysis.rst

 Housing-Analysis
 =================

-This workflow reads in a multiple file available in a directory, It then filter it to aggregate number of bedrooms with specific price ranges and then prints the results.
+This workflow reads in multiple file available in specific directory, It then filter it to aggregate number of bedrooms with specific prices and then prints the results.

 Workflow
 -------